Luke Duffy

 In 1944, he was elected by the Industrial and Commercial Panel as a member of the 5th Seanad.
-He was re-elected in 1948 to the 6th Seanad, but resigned when appointed to the board of the newly established Industrial Development Authority for Industry and Commerce (IDAIC), by Daniel Morrissey, Minister for Industry and Commerce.
+He was re-elected in 1948 to the 6th Seanad, but resigned when appointed to the board of the newly established Industrial Development Authority (IDA), by Daniel Morrissey, Minister for Industry and Commerce.
 This appointment was for a term of five years through 25 May 1954.
-He resigned from the Senate to accept this appointment and also relinquished his position as General Secretary of the Labour Party.
+He resigned from the Seanad on 22 June 1949 to accept this appointment and also relinquished his position as General Secretary of the Labour Party.

-In his appointment to the IDAIC Duffy worked at developing strategies that would ultimately lead to attracting direct foreign investment into Ireland.
-The IDAIC was placed on statutory footing in 1950.
-Duffy spent the rest of his career in advancing the aims and objectives of the IDAIC.
+In his appointment to the IDA, Duffy worked at developing strategies that would ultimately lead to attracting direct foreign investment into Ireland.
+The IDA was placed on statutory footing in 1950.
+Duffy spent the rest of his career in advancing the aims and objectives of the IDA.
+He retired from the IDA in 1960.

-Duffy died on 3 August 1961, in Dún Laoghaire, at 71 years of age.
+In 1920, he married Mary O'Donovan from; they had two sons and two daughters.
+Duffy died on 3 August 1961, in Dún Laoghaire, at the age of 71.